igraph/igraph/interfaces/python/doc/source/install.rst

 |igraph| is primarily a library written in C. It is *not* a standalone program, nor it is
 a Python package that you can just drop on your Python path to start using it.
-Therefore, if you would like to exploit |igraph|'s functionality in Python, you must compile and install a few packages.
+Therefore, if you would like to exploit |igraph|'s functionality in Python, you must install a few packages.
 Do not worry, though, there are precompiled packages for the major operating systems, so you will not have to compile |igraph| from source unless you use an esoteric operating system or you have specific requirements (i.e., adding a custom patch to |igraph|'s